 Credit-by-examination in the department will be granted for certain course segments if the student has scored 4 or 5 on the Advanced Placement Program examination of the Educational Testing Service, or a score of 55 or above on the College Level Examination Program test.
-This applies to granting: Chemistry examination - 4 hours of CH151 General Chemistry.
+This applies to granting: Physics examination - 6 hours of PS251, 252 General Physics.
+(Students must take physics lab each semester; only lecture credit is granted.)
+Chemistry examination - 4 hours of CH151 General Chemistry.
 (Biology majors must take CH152 at college level.)
 Biology examination - 3 hours of LS151 Organismic Biology.